What is an Immunologist?

 What is the workplace of an Immunologist like?

-Immunologists in the medical field are responsible for diagnosing and treating human patients with immunological disorders.
-They spend most of their time either in the laboratory conducting research to develop new therapies or diagnostic techniques, or in clinics discussing patient treatment strategies.
+Immunologists spend most of their time either in the laboratory conducting research to develop new therapies and diagnostic techniques, or in clinics discussing patient treatment strategies.
 They work in hospitals, medical research facilities, or in their own private practice.

 Immunologists are also known as: